 T.L.C.
 Program - Transitional Living Center

-The Transitional Living Center is an apartment living program enrolling up to eight young adults and is dedicated to enhancing independence with full-time employment or matriculation in Dutchess Community College.
+The Transitional Living Center is an apartment living program enrolling up to ten young adults and is dedicated to enhancing independence with full-time employment or matriculation in Dutchess Community College.
 The program allows young adults to experience "real life" in a safe, supportive atmosphere, including life skills support, group social skills counseling, recreational opportunities as well as vocational guidance.

 Little Professors Daycare

 The Little Professors Daycare program is a carefully planned, stimulating environment which will help and encourage our three, four and five year old youngsters to develop within themselves an excellent foundation for creative learning.
 The purpose is to assist our children to develop the habits, attitudes, skills, appreciations and ideas which will leave them with an overall positivie attitude toward school and learning.